Skip to main content

 Our response to the climate and nature crisis

-Development, management and implementation of the North Ayrshire Local Biodiversity Action Plan is carried out by the North Ayrshire Biodiversity Partnership (NABP).
+Development, management and implementation of the North Ayrshire Local Biodiversity Action Plan document is carried out by the North Ayrshire Biodiversity Partnership (NABP).
 The NABP includes council officers, government bodies, conservation organisations, landowners, and private individuals.
 Shared goals are to:

 • halt biodiversity loss in North Ayrshire by 2030